agc93/vortex-common/README.md

   - Add missing error object to Promise rejections in UE4 installer
 - 0.2.2: Fix some minor bugs in v0.2.1
   - This also adds the first batch of missing tsdoc comments.
 More doc will be added soon.
+- 0.3.0: Minor update
+  - This release is a breaking change as some of the advanced installer's extension points have been made async.
+  - More parts of the API are likely to move towards async in future releases.